jammaligad/job-hiring/README.md

 * User - Apply for Job
     * Form for application.
 (Details, Years of Experience, etc.)
     * Number of applicants are incremented after a User applies for that specific job.
+* Bonus
+    * Users who posted a job may be able to view the users that applied for that job.